ebnerlena/schnitzelrally/README.md

 - Usability and Style (more elegant)
 - input fields max length
 - Start kann erst gedrückt werden wenn alle Teilnehmer sich für bereit gemeldet haben

+## User testing Full Stack
+- everyone gets the same task or another?
+- disadvantaged if randomized - a lot to travel

+- forget password not working
+- click on the map
+- creator of route wants to see participants
+- go back to route if visiting other pages

+- photo upload verification by route creator
+- see all tasks
+- task completion overview of each player